ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

    ![Banana Cakepop new document](images/2-bcp-connect-to-server-2.png)

 6. Click on the operation drop down and select **Schema Reference**.
-Click on the `speakers` field in order to check the return type.
+Next, click on the return type of the `speakers` field in order to explore the return type.
    **Note**: You might have to reload the schema, you can do so by clicking the refresh-button in the upper-right corner.

    ![Select schema reference in Banana Cakepop](images/3-bcp-schema-explorer-1.png)